 - The app will be available on Android, iOS, Windows Phone, and web, so that users can connect from any platform.

-To understand the perspective of potential users, Jade frequented social and networking events to meet people and introduce the app.
-She informally interviewed potential users to learn about their backgrounds, goals, and networking behaviors, as well as glean ideas for suggested features.
+To understand the perspective of potential users, I frequented social and networking events to meet people and introduce the app.
+I informally interviewed potential users to learn about their backgrounds, goals, and networking behaviors, as well as glean ideas for suggested features.

-Based on the interviews, Jade created the user personas below to define user characteristics and hone in to their needs.
+Based on the interviews, I created the user personas below to define user characteristics and hone in to their needs.
 This will be helpful for focusing on features that solve user problems.

 User Task Flow

 The original app combined contact management with the ability to generate a digital business card image based on a user profile.
-In the new iteration, the team decided to focus on contact exchange.
-Below, Jade created a user task flow with features that help people remember their contacts.
+In the new iteration, based on customer feedback, we decided to focus on contact exchange.
+Below, I created a user task flow with features that help event attendees remember their contacts.

-After going through the flow, Jade sketched wireframes on paper to show a visual representation of each screen.
-Jade observed users and gathered feedback to make the design more intuitive.
+After going through the flow, I sketched wireframes on paper to show a visual representation of each screen.
+I observed users and gathered feedback to make the design more intuitive.

 As an example, the menu was initially placed on the bottom of the screen for quick access.
 Yet, the feedback suggested a side menu would conserve space and give users more real estate on the screen.

-Jade selected a color palette, designed the app logo, then created high fidelity mock-ups for the app.
-Once again, she tested it with local event attendees.
+I chose a color palette, designed the app logo, then created high fidelity mockups for the app.
+Once again, I talked to local event attendees to get their feedback.

-By discussing their needs and observing how they interacted with the mock-ups, Jade was able to ensure the user flow was easy to understand.
+By discussing customers’ needs and observing how they interacted with the mockups, I was able to ensure the user flow was easy to understand.

 Designing Other SocialTagg Features

-Since then, Jade has completed UX and UI design for Android, iPhone, Windows Phone, and the SocialTagg website, while giving the mobile apps a minor design update.
-She also designed the SocialTagg Integrated Event Platform, launched in late 2013.
-Below, Jade has included finished screens for recent features.
+Since then, I completed UX and UI design for Android, iPhone, Windows Phone, and the SocialTagg website, while giving the mobile apps a minor design update.
+I also designed the SocialTagg Integrated Event Platform on responsive web, launched in late 2013.

-To simplify user onboarding, Jade created walkthrough screens to help users understand how to use SocialTagg’s networking app.
-She adapted the guide for each of the mobile operating systems.
+To simplify user onboarding, I created walkthrough screens to help event attendees understand how to use SocialTagg’s networking app.
+I adapted the tutorial for each of the mobile operating systems.

-The SocialTagg team has also built a mobile responsive web-based event platform mirroring the apps, with the ability to edit profiles and manage contacts in the cloud.
-As SocialTagg expanded, Jade and her team of developers outlined features that would allow the event organizer to check-in attendees, measure event engagement analytics, and survey attendees.
+Our team also built a mobile responsive web app mirroring the native apps, with the ability to edit profiles and manage contacts in the cloud.
+As SocialTagg expanded, my team and I outlined features that would allow the event organizer to check-in attendees, measure event engagement analytics, and survey attendees.

-Jade went through the aforementioned design process for the website and created wireframes and mock-ups for the landing page and informational pages, while the feature screens were based on her previous designs and adapted for the desktop screen.
+I went through the aforementioned design process for the website and created wireframes and mockups for the landing page and informational pages, while the feature screens were based on my previous designs and adapted for the desktop screen.

-After discussing event-based features with potential customers and her team, Jade went through the design process for the mobile app mock-ups, which included event details, event check-in, and event survey screens.
+After discussing event-based features with potential customers and my team, I went through the design process for the mobile app mockups, which included event details, event check-in, and event survey screens.